-- Students must complete the required training period (200 hours for each rotation) in the allocated time. - The daily attendance sheet, provided by the EEO, should be signed by the intern every day and submitted to the EEO, along with the evaluation form. - Students must inform their preceptor of any absence or lateness one day before its occurrence, and the preceptor should inform the EEO if absence exceeds 3 days (or 5 days for excused absence). - Unexcused absence: - If a student was absent for 3 days or less per rotation, the student has to complete the missed hours within his or her training period by performing extra hours with the coordination of the site preceptor.
-Failure in doing that may result in canceling the rotation. - If a student was absent for more than 3 days per rotation, the rotation will be canceled, and the student will have to repeat that rotation type after completing the training schedule. - Excused absence: - Students who want to apply for an excused absence should inform the preceptor and apply to the EEO one week before or after the incident, with the appropriate required documents. - If the student was absent for 5 days or less per rotation, the student has to complete the missed hours within the training period.
-The preceptor may choose to assign the student to do an assignment that is worth of the work of the missed days. - If the student was absent for more than 5 days per rotation, the student will have to repeat that rotation type after completing his or her training schedule.
+- Students must complete the required training period (at least 200 hours per rotation) in the allocated time. - The daily attendance sheet, provided by the EEO, should be signed by the intern every day and submitted to the EEO, along with the evaluation form. - Students must inform their preceptor of any absence or lateness one day before its occurrence, and the preceptor should inform the EEO of any unexcused absence. - Excused absence: - Students who want to apply for an excused absence should inform the preceptor and apply to the EEO one week before or after the incident, with the appropriate required documents. - If the student was absent for 5 days or less per rotation, the student has to complete the missed hours within the training period.
+The preceptor may choose to assign the student to do an assignment worth of the work of the missed days. - If the student was absent for more than 5 days per rotation, the student will have to repeat that rotation type after completing his or her training schedule.